| ||Description | Adaptation | Properties and uses | Agronomy | Pest management | Marketing | Production economics

 This disease is spread by leafhoppers feeding on infected plants.
 Controlling the spread of leafhoppers will reduce the spread of aster yellows.
 The disease also occurs on many other types of plants, mainly of the carrot family (Umbelliferae).

 Sclerotinia stem rot (Sclerotinia sclerotiorum), common in canola crops, can also affect caraway.
 It is best to avoid seeding caraway into canola stubble if Sclerotinia was present in the canola the previous year.

-A flower blight affecting caraway has become a major issue in recent years.
-Caused by an Ascochyta species, this disease occurs most commonly when conditions during flowering are persistently wet.
+A blossom blight affecting caraway has become a major issue in recent years.
+Caused by a fungal pathogen (Ascochyta or Aureobasidium), this disease occurs most commonly when conditions during flowering are persistently wet.
 Other fungal pathogens (Fusarium, Botrytis and Sclerotinia) can also cause this same disease on caraway.

 Flowers turn brownish-black as they emerge, although the rest of the plant appears healthy.
 Flowers continue to die as they emerge, and little seed is produced.
 Fields with infection may have brown patches, with the difference between infected and healthy areas obvious.
 The level of severity and the amount of browning will vary.
 In severe infections, fields may turn brown within days.

 The pathogen is introduced on infected seed or plant residue.
 There are no caraway varieties resistant to this disease.
 Producers are advised to use a four-year rotation away from caraway and coriander to reduce disease development.
 As this disease can be caused by other pathogens that have a wide host range, consideration should be given to what others crops are being grown in the rotation and the diseases found in those crops.
 Using clean, disease-free seed can help to prevent introduction.